Minimally Invasive Glaucoma Surgery (MIGS)

 1. iStent: Designed for mild glaucoma, the iStent can be combined with cataract surgery and may be as effective as taking one glaucoma medication drop.
 The iStent is a tiny implant that improves the natural drainage of the eye in order to reduce the pressure inside the eye.

-1. What is the typical recovery for a MIGS procedure?
+1. What is the typical recovery for a minimally invasive glaucoma surgery (MIGS) procedure?

 Every patient is different, but the recovery time is generally about one week.